Home improvement marketing isn't always a speedy proposition. It often takes seven or more touch points to create a customer.

 - Experience.
 How will this home improvement project change their life?
 Think case studies — drawing on the experience of past customers who are thrilled about their new kitchen, roof, landscape, etc. allows the customer to envision the future of their investment with greater color and clarity.

 - Community.
-All home improvement companies are, at least in some degree, local.
+All home improvement companies are, at least to some degree, local.
 Show your customer how you're involved in the community.
 Charitable works and benevolent programs are great, but the case study-style content we mentioned above, as well as heavy emphasis on local roots, help build trust.
 A customer wants to know you're not going anywhere.

 Home Improvement Marketing: Good, Better and Blow It Out of the Water